manogyasingh/pokepwn/README.md

 ```

 Then copy paste all files here in the client folder (replace existing files)
-After that install both client dependencies with
+After that install both client and server dependencies with

 ```
 cd client